-The first part of that formula, revenue minus cost of goods sold, is also the formula for gross income.
-(You can learn all you need to know about cost of goods sold in our 7 minute guide)
+The first part of the formula, revenue minus cost of goods sold, is also the formula for gross income.
+We put together a simple guide for all you need to know about cost of goods sold.

 So put another way, the net income formula is:

 Or if you really want to simplify things, you can express the net income formula as:

 Total Revenues – Total Expenses = Net Income